 That’s not only thanks to its location but also the fact that Poland is a member state of the European Union.
 This is crucial for companies that need to meet strict regulations.
 In this scenario, outsourcing to a country that is part of the EU regulatory structure is just smarter.

 As a member state of the EU, Poland follows all of the IT and data security regulations, such as the General Data Protection Regulation (GDPR).
-That’s why you can be sure that when outsourcing your project to a Polish software house, your data will be in safe hands.
+That’s why you can be sure that when you cooperate with a Polish staffing or software development company, your data will be in safe hands.

 This is especially important for projects that process sensitive data like customer records.
 In this scenario, security is a critical factor you need to take into account when choosing your outsourcing destination.